eimkasp/vmi-gpt-dataset/readme.md

 Explore the [VMI AI Agent here](https://chatgpt.com/g/g-1hD2A49BL-vmi-gpt) to interact with an AI-powered system designed to assist with tax-related inquiries.

+## Explore NoMore.Accountants

+[Visit NoMore.Accountants](https://nomore.accountants) to explore our demo and **sign up for beta access** to experience our AI-powered solution aimed at revolutionizing the accounting industry by simplifying complex tax and financial tasks.

 ## Overview

 This dataset consists of multiple sources of structured tax and financial information, providing a comprehensive resource for AI models focusing on tax regulations, accounting, and related administrative processes.